glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 Puppet uses a tool called [Facter](https://docs.puppet.com/facter/latest/index.html) to gather system information during a Puppet run.

-> Facter is Puppet’s cross-platform system profiling library.
+> Facter is Puppet's cross-platform system profiling library.
 It discovers and reports per-node facts, which are available in your Puppet manifests as variables.

 There are some [core facts](https://docs.puppet.com/facter/latest/core_facts.html) which are processed on all operating systems, but two additional types of facts can be used to extend facter; External Facts and Custom Facts.